Keeping it Local: A Town Hall Series

 Building on the momentum of our World Press Freedom Day campaign, this series is meant to provide the public with practical and accessible tools to advocate for the local news in their communities.
 And at the federal level, we have provided an easy way to write to your members of Congress.

 If you are interested in learning more about our local news advocacy and press freedom work, or would like to explore more ways to support your local news media, we would love to work with you.
 Drop us a line at [email protected].

 Trust & Local Journalism in Atlanta

 This town hall will address the topic of trust in local journalism in Atlanta, GA.
 Bringing together key players in the local media landscape, this conversation will address methods of building trust between local reporters and community members in areas where there is historically a lack of trust and lack of transparency between the two.
 This panel will feature Sonam Vashi of Canopy Atlanta, Willoughby Mariano of The Atlanta Journal-Constitution, and Janis Ware of The Atlanta Voice.

 This event will bring together journalists, community organizers, and elected officials to discuss what Minnesotans can do to support local journalism in their state.
 From amplifying local news stories on social media to subscribing to local outlets to lobbying to their elected officials, this town hall will provide powerful advocacy tools to community members interested in supporting their local news outlets.
 This conversation will feature Mel Reeves of the Minnesota Spokesman-Recorder, Solomon Gustavo of MinnPost, J. Patrick Coolican of the Minnesota Reformer, and Hibah Ansari of Sahan Journal.
 The panel will be moderated by Jennifer Moore, associate professor at the University of Minnesota.

-Part III: Ensuring Journalism in Arizona Thrives
+Ensuring Journalism in Arizona Thrives